-Sourabh Mishra’s practice includes complex commercial litigation, internal investigations, and white collar defense.
-Mr. Mishra has represented individuals and companies in complex commercial litigation matters across a wide array of industries, including medical devices, information analytics, food and beverage, telecommunications, biopharmaceuticals, and technology hardware and equipment.
-Mr. Mishra also regularly represents individuals and corporations in connection with complex and sensitive internal investigations and governmental inquiries, including the City of Santa Monica, the officer of a public company, a prominent senior executive at an investment firm, and a health insurance company.
+Sourabh Mishra focuses his practice on complex commercial litigation, intellectual property litigation, white collar criminal defense, and investigations.
+Mr. Mishra represents individuals and companies in complex commercial litigation matters across a wide array of industries, including medical devices, information analytics, food and beverage, telecommunications, biopharmaceuticals, and technology hardware and equipment.
+In addition, he regularly represents individuals and corporations in connection with complex and sensitive internal investigations and governmental inquiries.

-Prior to joining Hueston Hennigan, Mr. Mishra graduated from Columbia Law School where he was Notes Editor on the Columbia Law Review.
-During law school, Mr. Mishra spent his first summer working at the U.S. Attorney’s Office in the Eastern District of New York and externed during his third year for the Honorable Debra A. Livingston on the U.S. Court of Appeals for the Second Circuit.
+Before attending law school, Mr. Mishra worked as a legal analyst at Soros Fund Management in New York City.
+As an undergraduate, he was the recipient of the Jeffrey L. Pressman Prize for the best thesis in the field of American Politics and the Colby Government Prize for his performance as a government major.summer working at the U.S. Attorney’s Office in the Eastern District of New York and externed during his third year for the Honorable Debra A. Livingston on the U.S. Court of Appeals for the Second Circuit.
 Before law school, Mr. Mishra worked as a legal analyst at Soros Fund Management in New York City.

-- Leading Telecommunications Company: Mr. Mishra was trial counsel at a three-week federal jury trial in Seattle, Washington where his client prevailed in a trade secret theft and breach of contract case.
-Mr. Mishra was involved in all aspects of the federal jury trial, including second-chairing witnesses, preparing direct and cross-examinations, developing opening and closing argument presentations, and helping draft the post-trial briefing.
-Mr. Mishra also participated in all aspects of the pretrial preparation, including preparing fact witnesses for direct examination.
+- Represented a leading telecommunications company, who prevailed in a three-week federal jury trial in Seattle, Washington, involving trade secret theft and breach of contract.
+Mr. Mishra served as trial counsel and was engaged in all aspects of the trial, including second-chairing witnesses, preparing direct and cross-examinations, developing opening and closing argument presentations, and helping draft the post-trial briefing.
+He also participated in all aspects of the pretrial preparation, including preparing fact witnesses for direct examination.

-- City of Santa Monica: Mr. Mishra was the lead associate on and supervised an investigation for the City of Santa Monica regarding a review and assessment of allegations of unethical conduct by public officials and the efficacy of an anti-corruption municipal statute.
-Mr. Mishra was critical in drafting and developing a best practices report that was ultimately submitted to the City with specific recommendations for changes to the rules and procedures in the City, and suggested amendments to the municipal anti-corruption law.
-Mr. Mishra was vital in all parts of the investigation, including reviewing preliminary materials, developing and organizing witness interview lists, and conducting witness interviews.
+- Served as lead associate on and supervised an investigation for the city of Santa Monica regarding a review and assessment of allegations of unethical conduct by public officials and the efficacy of an anti-corruption municipal statute.
+Mr. Mishra played a critical role in drafting and developing a best practices report that was ultimately submitted to the city with specific recommendations for changes to rules and procedures as well as suggested amendments to the municipal anti-corruption law.
+He was vital to all parts of the investigation, including reviewing preliminary materials, developing and organizing witness interview lists, and conducting witness interviews.